|This page is rather stubbly and could use some expansion.|

 Are you a bad enough dude to

-Dark Half's extensive debugging features can be enabled in two ways:
+Dark Half's extensive debugging features can be enabled in three ways:

 The latter seems to be the more "correct" method, as it would have allowed the developers to play the game normally with the debugging features kept sufficiently out-of-sight most of the time.
 Using the first PAR code enables the same features without the awkward button combo.

 When debug mode is enabled, L or R can be held on controller 2 to temporarily hide sprites and interface graphics (i.e. anything on layer 3).
 Several other button combos are also available, detailed below.

 The main debug menu can be accessed outside of battles by holding A and pressing Y.

 - FLG: lets you toggle 1024 event-related flags on/off.
 The specific effects of each flag are unknown.

 - PTY: adjust your current party members' stats.